jackmerrill/maatt.fr/content/about.md

 This website was designed to be simple, yet nice looking.
 It's preprocessed by Zola and hosted on Vercel.
 It's distrubted globally by Cloudflare, which I may (or may not) regret.

+This site was designed with screen readers and text-based browsers in mind.
+As a user of a screen reader, I wanted to make sure that, if for some reason I wanted to use my screen without my glasses, I could.

 ---

 ### Programming